How Long Does Kratom Stay in Your System?

 This is where it’s necessary to take more kratom to get the same effects as your previously smaller dose.

-When you reach this point, it’s a wise idea to take a couple of days off of kratom.
-If you need to increase the dose of kratom, it means your body is adapting to its effects.
+When you reach this point, it’s wise to take a couple of days off of kratom.
+If you need to increase the kratom dose, your body is adapting to its effects.
 It will take longer to eliminate from the body, and you’ll need higher doses to get the same intensity of effects.

-Getting the proper dose with kratom is important.
+Getting the proper dose of kratom is essential.
 The higher the dose, the longer it remains detectable in the body.

 Here’s some general information on dosing.
 For a more comprehensive guide, check out our kratom dosage calculator to find the optimal dose for your body weight.